yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate.md

    ![](https://i.imgur.com/63SeUhj.png)

 :::note
-You can either add up to two CTAs or three Quick replies.
+* You can either add up to two CTAs or three Quick replies.
+* When URL tracking is enabled, the CTA button type changes from STATIC to DYNAMIC.
+This ensures URL tracking requires a dynamic CTA template.

 :::

 7. Preview the message on the right pane and click **Create template** to finalize and create the WhatsApp template.